 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the WLTRAY.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the wltray.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Dell Wireless WLAN Card Wireless Network Tray Applet or Broadcom (version 802.11 Network Adapter Wireless Network Tray Applet, 802.11 Wireless Network Tray Applet) or DW WLAN Card Wireless Network Tray Applet or BT Voyager (version 802.11 Network Adapter Wireless Network Tray Applet) or Belkin 802.11 Network Adapter Wireless Network Tray Applet or U.S. Robotics Wireless MAXg Adapter Tray Applet or U.S. Robotics (version 802.11 Network Adapter Wireless Network Tray Applet) or Motorola Network Adapter Wireless Network Tray Applet
+The process known as Dell Wireless WLAN Card Wireless Network Tray Applet or Broadcom (version 802.11 Network Adapter Wireless Network Tray Applet, 802.11 Wireless Network Tray Applet) or DW WLAN Card Wireless Network Tray Applet or BT Voyager (version 802.11 Network Adapter Wireless Network Tray Applet) or U.S. Robotics (version 802.11 Network Adapter Wireless Network Tray Applet) or Belkin 802.11 Network Adapter Wireless Network Tray Applet or U.S. Robotics Wireless MAXg Adapter Tray Applet

-by Dell (www.dell.com) or Broadcom (www.broadcom.com) or BT Voyager or Belkin (www.belkin.com) or U.S. Robotics (www.usr.com) or Motorola (www.motorola.com).
+by Dell (www.dell.com) or Broadcom (www.broadcom.com) or U.S. Robotics (www.usr.com) or BT Voyager or Belkin (www.belkin.com).

-Known file sizes on Windows 8/7/XP are 1,392,640 bytes (19% of all occurrences), 1,347,584 bytes and 37 more variants.
+Known file sizes on Windows 10/8/7/XP are 1,392,640 bytes (20% of all occurrences), 3,444,736 bytes and 34 more variants.

-Recommended: Identify WLTRAY.exe related errors
+Recommended: Identify wltray.exe related errors

-A clean and tidy computer is the key requirement for avoiding problems with WLTRAY.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+A clean and tidy computer is the key requirement for avoiding problems with wltray.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.